au-ts/libvmm/docs/camkes_to_cp_guide.md

 Dynamic memory allocation in CAmkES is done by standard C library functions, which manipulate a static array that has been set up by CAmkES.
 The size of the array can be configured with the `heap_size` attribute in CAmkES components.
 On seL4CP, you can configure a *`memory region`* for this purpose, but you will also need to implement any allocators you need (at least for now).

-### Inter-component Transporting Mechanisms {#sharedring}
+### Inter-component Transport Mechanisms {#sharedring}

-The inter-component transporting mechanisms on CAmkES are a virtqueue-like [ring buffer library][camkes vq] and the corresponding connectors `VirtQueueInit` and `seL4VirtQueues`.
+The inter-component transport mechanisms on CAmkES are a virtqueue-like [ring buffer library][camkes vq] and the corresponding connectors `VirtQueueInit` and `seL4VirtQueues`.
 The mechanisms are commonly used in client-server systems:
 ```c
 component Comp {
     uses VirtQueueDev recv;